 What is Periodontitis?

 In most cases, periodontitis begins in the form of a plaque, which is a sticky film mostly made up of bacteria.
+If the condition is left untreated, it can eventually gets converted into the advanced stage of periodontitis.

 The progression of periodontitis is as: